harleigh93/INCLUDE-VRSpaceport/README.md

 # **"INCLUDE-VRSpaceport" © 2021 Harleigh Bass, Elizabeth Berhow**
-**Special Thanks to Vinny Argentina, for always believing in me and keeping my head on straight.**
+**Special Thanks to Vinny Argentina, for always believing in us and keeping our heads on straight.
+Thank you for all you do, for inspiring us, and for your tremendous support.**